FM104

 FM104 is an independent local radio station broadcast across Dublin, Ireland, on the frequency 104.4 MHz.
-It is operated by Capital Radio Productions Limited (unconnected with, and not to be confused with, Capital Radio plc), and is a subsidiary of the Wireless Group, which itself is a subsidiary of News UK.
-The station broadcasts under a contract from the Broadcasting Authority of Ireland.
+It is operated by Capital Radio Productions Limited (unconnected with, and not to be confused with, Capital Radio plc), and is a subsidiary of Onic which is in turn owned by News Broadcasting, itself a subsidiary of News UK.
+The station broadcasts under a contract from Coimisiún na Meán.
 FM104 broadcasts from Macken House in Dublin's Docklands.